AnswerDotAI/ipyant/README.md

 # ipyant

-`ipyant` is a terminal IPython extension that turns input starting with `.` into a Claude-backed prompt.
+`ipyant` is a terminal IPython extension that supports Claude-backed prompt using the Agent SDK, so it supports Claude Code subscriptions as well as API keys.

 It is aimed at terminal IPython, not notebook frontends.